How Do I Get My 8-Week-Old Kitten To Use The Litterbox? (Explained!)

 Train your kitten to use the litter box.
 The best way to do this is to scoop your kitten up after they have finished eating or drinking and place them in the litter box.
 Once they have used the litter box, be sure to praise them so they know they have done something good.

-7. Praise and treats when they do a good job
+7. Praise and treat when they do a good job

 A great way for cats to learn that they are doing something correct is to praise them and give them a treat after a job well done.
 They will associate these two things very fast and will even wait for the treat after they pee or poo in their litter box.